ezpectus/ezpectus/README.md

 ---

 ## Philosophy

-I believe good software comes from understanding problems deeply, keeping systems maintainable, and continuously improving engineering fundamentals.

-My goal is to build software that creates real value, scales effectively, and remains understandable months and years after it is written.
+I enjoy building software that remains maintainable, scalable, and valuable long after the first version is shipped.